FibonAdithya/NetFaCE/README.md

 This script includes two main functionalities:
 1. **Data Generation:** Generate features and chordality labels for graphs based on the Erdős-Rényi model.
 2. **Visualization:** Create histograms to compare the distribution of selected graph features for chordal and non-chordal graphs.
+3. **Correlation Analysis** Analyse the relationships between features and chordality status using a correlation matrix.

 ---

 ## Usage Examples